A shadow puppetry scene where a hippo walks through a mysterious crystal cave.

 Playback

-It's 2013.
-Euan's 11.
-He's got a camcorder, a bowl cut and a dream.
-But as his fledgling YouTube channel begins to skyrocket, Euan quickly finds that fame isn't as fun as it looks.
+11-year old Euan dreams of becoming a YouTube star...
+But as his fledgling channel begins to skyrocket in popularity, he quickly finds that fame isn’t as fun as it looks.
 Shortlisted for the 2024 David MacLennan Award, Playback combines live performance with Euan Munro's real childhood YouTube videos to tell a deeply personal, darkly comic story about growing up online.

 31 July - 24 August 2025, 3:55 pm